ankushpotgante/wde/README.md

     pip install -r requirements.txt
     ```

-## Usage

-1. First for migrating database go to dir where manage.py is located and execute
+4. For migrating database go to dir where manage.py is located and execute

      ```sh
     python manage.py makemigrations